fwsmit/osm-knooppunten/README.md

 # Results format

 Results are exported to geojson format.
-The points are tagged with their node number.
-The number -1 means the node doesn't have a number of this type.
+Every geojson file contains a bunch of points along with metadata about those points.
+Every point has the following
+metadata:

+- `rwn_ref`: Wandelknooppuntnummer
+- `rcn_ref`: Fietsknooppuntnummer
+- `distance closest node`: The distance in meters of the closest matching point in the other dataset.

 After running the script the following files can be found in the results folder: